eblerjana/pangenie/README.md

 The result will be a VCF file containing genotypes of the sample for the variants provided in the input VCF.
 Per default, the name of the output VCF is `` result_genotyping.vcf ``.
 You can specify the prefix of the output file using option ``-o <prefix>``, i.e. the output file will be named as ``<prefix>_genotyping.vcf ``.
 The full list of options is provided below.

 If you want to genotype the same set of variants across more than one sample, run the command above separately on each sample.
-The pre-processing step only needs to be run once (as long as the VCF does not change).
+The preprocessing step only needs to be run once (as long as the VCF does not change).

 ### Running both steps with a single command